 The Group Executive Team comprises the CEO, Senior Vice Presidents of the Group's business segments, the CFO, Senior Vice President, Technology, Senior Vice President, Legal Affairs, Senior Vice President, Human Resources, Senior Vice President, Strategy and the CIO.
 The CEO is the Chairman of the Group Executive Team.
 Members of the Executive Team are nominated by the Board of Directors.
-The team convenes regularly approximately four times a month.
+The team convenes regularly at least twice a month.
 Additional meetings are organised when necessary.

-DNA Executive Team assists the CEO in the management of the Group.
+DNA Executive Team helps the CEO in the management of the Group.

 Its duties include the following:

-- Implementing the Group's long-term strategic objectives; - Coordinating Group management and matters pertaining to the operation of the organisation and its personnel; - Preparing the Group business plans, budget and investment plan and monitoring the Group's financial development; - Preparing significant investments as part of budget preparation, making separate decisions on proposals for possible additional investments; - Managing and developing the Group brands; - Preparing matters and reports for Board of Directors' meetings; - Managing activities that drive organic growth; - Preparing matters pertaining to business and company acquisitions, managing related acquisition processes and making decision proposals for the Board of Directors; - Preparing matters and decision-making pertaining to internationalisation; - Deciding on Group-level development initiatives and main supplier selections; - Approving Group-level principles, procedures and guidelines; - Specifying risk management strategies, processes and emphasis; - Internal control according to the principles approved by the Board of Directors.
+- Implementing the Group's long-term strategic objectives; - Coordinating Group management; - Preparing the Group business plans, budget and investment plan and monitoring the Group's financial development; - Preparing significant investments as part of budget preparation, making separate decisions on proposals for possible additional investments; - Managing and developing the Group brands; - Preparing matters and reports for Board of Directors' meetings; - · Managing activities that drive organic growth; - Preparing matters pertaining to business and company acquisitions, managing related acquisition processes and making decision proposals for the Board of Directors; - Preparing matters and decision-making pertaining to internationalisation; - Deciding on Group-level development initiatives and main supplier selections; - Approving Group-level principles, procedures and guidelines; - Specifying risk management strategies, processes and emphasis; - Internal control according to the principles approved by the Board of Directors.